brakmic/OpenBahn/README.md

 ##### Current Status

-The Client is rather primitive as it only contains a very bare-bones React component and a few Bootstrap elements (button, input, panel etc.).
+The Client is rather primitive as it only contains a very bare-bones React component and a few <a href="http://getbootstrap.com/">Bootstrap</a> elements (button, input, panel etc.).

+The Calendar Widgets are from <a href="https://jquense.github.io/react-widgets/docs/#/datetime-picker">React Widgets</a>.

 The Server implements only the <a href="http://data.deutschebahn.com/apis/fahrplan/">Location.name</a> API but soon they'll be more of them.